squf/it-tools/intune/onedrive-homefolder/README.md

 **check-od.ps1**
 * just a small helper file I came up with to check the contents of a specified user's OneDrive\Home Folder -- just for a final verification if you want to run it, to ensure the files got copied over
-* in initial testing I'm just doing all of this to my own OneDrive folder so its no big deal I can just look at my own OneDrive whenever in many places, but, it might be more of a pain to check other people's OneDrive's later when I start migrating all of them
+* in initial testing I'm just doing all of this to my own OneDrive folder so its no big deal I can just look at my own OneDrive whenever in many places, but, it might be more of a pain to check other people's OneDrive's later when I start migrating all of them (we havent allowed users to use onedrive at all yet so there is nothing available for me to check in their `c:\users\...` directory or i would just do that)
+* the only issue with using this script is it is adding more API calls to your app token so might hit throttle limits sooner if you use this a bunch